PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

-# OpenHW Preliminary Project Proposal: LLVM compiler tool chain
+# OpenHW Preliminary Project Proposal: LLVM/Sail SW development tool chain for CORE-V

 ## Summary of project

-This proposal is for a baseline LLVM compiler tool chain for CORE-V comprising:
+This proposal is for a baseline development tool chain for CORE-V based on up-to-date compiler and simulation techology, comprising:

 - Clang/LLVM compiler for C and C++:
   - compiler